hyudhe/dnstt-deploy/README.md

 ### Multiple Domain Support

 The script supports multiple domains by generating separate key pairs for each domain.
 However, only one domain configuration can be active at a time since all configurations use port 53 for DNS traffic.
-To switch between domains, simply re-run the script with a different subdomain.
+To switch between domains:

+1. Run `dnstt-deploy`
+2. Choose option 1 (Install/Reconfigure dnstt server)
+3. Enter the new subdomain when prompted

 ### DoH and DoT Support

 For DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT) configurations, refer to the [official dnstt documentation](https://dnstt.network) for detailed setup instructions.

 ### Performance Monitoring

+Use the built-in log viewer (menu option 4) or manual commands:

 ```bash
 sudo ss -tulnp | grep -E "(5300|1080)"        # Monitor connection count